SparrowDesk

 What Gen Z expects from customer service.png

-Think of it like this: Gen Z grew up with Google giving them answers in 0.3 seconds.
-So when they reach out for help, over 57% expect responses within 24 hours, with 27% wanting answers within just a few hours.
+Think of it like this: Gen Z grew up with Google giving them answers in 0.3 seconds, TikTok videos that hook them instantly, and same-day delivery as the standard.
+When they reach out for help, over 57% expect responses within 24 hours, with 27% wanting answers within just a few hours.

 We're talking about a generation where 55% use their phones five or more hours daily and have attention spans of roughly eight seconds for ads.
 Waiting just isn't in their vocabulary — they expect information to be there when they need it, not when it's convenient for you.